grafana/grafana/docs/sources/enterprise/license/activate-license.md

 ## Step 2.
 Add your license to a Grafana instance

-There are three different ways to add the license to a Grafana instance:
+There is more than one way to add the license to a Grafana instance:

-### Upload the license file through the Grafana Server Administrator page
+### Upload the license file via the Grafana server administrator page

 This is the preferred option for single instance installations of Grafana Enterprise.

-1. Sign in as a Grafana server admin.
+1. Sign in as a Grafana server administrator.
 1. Navigate to **Server Admin > Upgrade** within Grafana.
 1. Click **Upload license token file**.
 1. Select your license file, and upload it.

-### Place the license.jwt file in Grafana's data folder
+### Put the `license.jwt` file into the data directory of Grafana

-The data folder is usually `/var/lib/grafana` on Linux systems.
+On Linux systems, the data directory is usually at `/var/lib/grafana`.

 You can also configure a custom location for the license file using the grafana.ini setting: